|

 I keep her pic above my tapboard

-begin!!
-At age 5, I saw her perform as a trapeze artist, at our local
+where do I begin!!
+At age 5, I saw her perform as a trapeze artist,

-acrobatic lesson by Mom telling her what to show us!!
-[Laverne
+Miriam did an acrobatic lesson by Mom telling her what to show

 explained to me that at age 5, Miriam was able to give instruction on her